Last Updated on February 10, 2023 by Matt

 Apply a bit of extra pressure with your feet and your entire body on the scooter’s deck.
 Bend your knees a bit more, and let your body push down on the scooter.
 That will lower your scooter’s center of gravity and give it more stability.

-Ride defensively and never ride too fast
+Ride defensively and responsibly

 Respect your local traffic laws when riding your scooter.
 This usually means: